bmir-radx/harmonization-metrics/README.md

 - `orig`
 - `transform`

-Below is an example of the library usage after the user has inputs that fit the expected format.
+Below is an example of the library usage with some pseudocode for converting data file records from another data store (e.g., a database) into the `DataFileInput` format expected by the library.
+The implementation of the command line interface also follows this example.
 ```java
 @Component
 public class Wrapper {